mararizasentis/BBR/README.md

 | PDF.py                     | Generate a PDF report informing about the potential risk of *Botrytis cinerea*                                              |

 ## Use case diagram
 Three main actors are implied: the operator, the farmer, and the UAV.
 These actors are responsible for planning the UAV mission and executing it.
-The output of this process is the acquisition of the image dataset, which is the main input of the BBR algorithm.
-The next step is the actual run of the algorithm, from which more image datasets are generated, for instance, the CHM and the NDVI maps.
+The output of this process is the acquisition of the image dataset, which is the main input of the BBR software.
+The next step is the actual run of the software, from which more image datasets are generated, for instance, the CHM and the NDVI maps.
 In the end, the final interaction with the system is the obtention of the botrytis heatmap and the assessment report.

 ![Use_case](https://user-images.githubusercontent.com/59556308/199081522-12f708cd-c5a0-4fdd-8dd6-abd98cd74741.JPG)

 ## Available dataset
-To train or validate the BBR algorithm, an open-source [dataset](https://zenodo.org/record/7064895#.Y1ZZMnZBxPZ) is made available.
+To train or validate the BBR software, an open-source [dataset](https://zenodo.org/record/7064895#.Y1ZZMnZBxPZ) is made available.

 ## Citation
 BBR - An open-source standard workflow based on biophysical crop parameters for automatic *Botrytis cinerea* assessment in vineyards. mararizasentis/BBR GitHub Page 2022; https://github.com/mararizasentis/BBR